DXHeroes/knowledge-base-content/practices/design_sprint.md

 - Save time.
 The number of meetings is significantly reduced.
 - Save the money.
 The team avoids unknowns or assumptions as long as they understand the risks.

-## Issues the Design Sprint solves
+## Issues the Design Sprint Solves

 - Bad product-market fit
 - Meaningless work
 - Team involvement

-## How to implement the Design Sprint
+## How to Implement the Design Sprint

 Make a team.
 The ideal number of people involved in the sprint is 4 to 7 people.
 The team includes a facilitator, a designer, a decision maker, product manager, engineer and someone from companies core business departments (for example, Marketing, Content, or Operations).